manju712/packt-terraform/ch5/root-module-example/README.md

-This is a sample code used to show how the we provision the VPC, Subnets, IGW, Route Tables using the root module.
+This is a sample code used to show how to provision the VPC, Subnets, IGW, Route Tables using the root module.
 In this setup, we use main.tf to launch the resources.
 The variables and outputs are also defined accordingly.